wiseman-timelord/Cpp-Vulkan-Agi/README.md

 2. The primary version will have been created and released, now we must...
 - optimize and make more dynamic and compacted, the functions, to reclaim some context.
 - investigave correct operation through gradio interface, ensuare ALL features working correctly.
 Possibly further updates to UI, to improve somehow.
+- Ensure the launcher/installer is programmed optimally with regards to consistency in page format and colors used, including returning to launcher from installer.
 3. Improve and Expand...
 - Option to just use 1 (typically large) model for all purposes, and offload layers onto gpu, then rest in system ram. find how many layers a model has, then devide the number of layers by the size of the model, then use this as a guage as to how many complete layers it is safe to offload to the GPU, given the current load on the GPU, and then load only that number of layers, and the rest to system ram. also subtract something for the "maximum_memory_usage".
 - Allow the user to specify non-qwen models, covering llama 3 based moels as well as qwen.
 Pretty sure the llama.cpp code is mostly there, however we do want to examine the syntax, and ensure we utilize arguments in the command lines optimally and correctly.